facebook/react/docs/docs/refactor/00-table-of-contents.md

 Displaying data
 - Hello world example
 - Reactive updates
+- Components are just functions
 - JSX syntax (link to separate doc?)

 Handling user input
 - Click handler example
 - Event handlers / synthetic events (link to w3c docs)
 - Under the hood: autoBind and event delegation (IE8 notes)
+- React is a state machine
 - How state works
 - What should go in state?
 - What components should have state?